-We got sent a Stokke MyCarrier to review just over a year ago and in that year we have taken it many places and tried out all the different carrying positions.
-After a year we feel that we are more than able to give a honest account of our year with the Stokke MyCarrier.
-I believe in giving products a lengthy time of use before being able to really give it feedback be it good or bad.
+We got sent a Stokke MyCarrier to review just over a year ago, and in that year we have taken it many places and tried out all the different carrying positions.
+After a year we feel that we are more than able to give an honest account of our year with the Stokke MyCarrier.
+I believe in giving products a lengthy time of use before being able to give it feedback be it good or bad.

-The Stokke MyCarrier came packaged up in a box, it contained everything we needed to use it from day one, there’s no need to buy any separate attachments to use it as the stages progress.
+The Stokke MyCarrier came packaged up in a box; it contained everything we needed to use it from day one, there’s no need to buy any separate attachments to use it as the stages progress.
 For front/back carrying, everything is in the box.
 You get the main harness with integrated hip belt, front carrier and back carrier which are all secured by double locking carabiners.
-You also get aluminum support rod which goes directly into the main harness.
+You also get aluminium support rod which goes directly into the main harness.

-As you can tell from the below photo we were to eager to get it out and give it a practice run before baby had arrived.
+As you can tell from the below photo, we were too eager to get it out and give it a practice run before the baby had arrived.

 Getting to grips with the positions and putting it together I admit was difficult for me and I can see from the photos I took of its first use that there was lots more I could of done to provide the ultimate support & protection for baby.
 I am more of a visual learner and thankfully Stokke have released some videos on to YouTube on how to prepare for each position.
 My personal recommendation would be to give these a watch, pause it as each step goes along and do it whilst looking in the mirror.
 See here for position 1, front facing inwards, here for position 2, front facing outwards and here for position 3, back carrying.
 Failing that go along to a sling library who will show you how to use your carrier in the correct way.